Odd Emil Ingebrigtsen

 Odd Emil Ingebrigtsen (born 8 October 1964) is a Norwegian politician for the Conservative Party.
-He served as Minister of Fisheries from 2020 to 2021.
+He is currently the mayor of Bodø since 2023 and previously served as the Minister of Fisheries from 2020 to 2021.

 Personal life

-He is married to Grete Bang Ingebrigtsen.
+He is married to Grete Bang Ingebrigtsen, with whom he has at least one son, who is a member of the Labour Party.

 Political career

 Youth wing

 From 1986 to 1988 he was the secretary general of the Young Conservatives (Unge Høyre), the youth wing of the Conservative Party.

 Local politics

 On the local level he was a member of Bodø city council from 1988 to 2007, and chaired the local party chapter from 1985 to 1987.
 He also chaired the local chapter in an acting capacity between July and October 1991.

 On 29 June 2022, he was announced as the Bodø Conservatives' mayoral candidate in the upcoming 2023 local elections.
+Following negotiations after the election, the Conservatives formed a majority with the Progress Party and Liberal Party, with Ingebrigtsen as mayor and the Liberals' Ida Gudding Johnsen as deputy mayor.

+Mayor of Bodø

+He and Gudding Johnsen were confirmed as mayor and deputy mayor by the municipal council on 5 October and took their respective roles the same day.

+During the opening ceremony of Bodø as a Cultural Capital for 2024, Ingebrigtsen called on support and unity for Sami people after criticism was levelled against Sami artist and activist Ella Marie Hætta Isaksen for showing a banner with "This is Sami land" during the ceremony.

+His coalition came under fire for going in to close several kindergartens and schools due to budget constraints.
+The action led to mass protests in the affected neighbourhoods and opposition parties, mostly the Labour and Red parties, called the move unconstitutional.
+The case was however dismissed by the county governor, who cited that the move violated the Norwegian constitution's 104th section's second paragraph about children's rights to humane consideration.
+The municipality reversed their decision and asked school children for inputs.
+This was further criticised for not utilising simple language for young children to understand.
+In mid November, the majority parties in the city council decided to maintain two of the schools from closure.

 Parliament

 He served as a deputy representative to the Storting from Nordland from 1989 to 1993.